uk0/kargo/docs/dns-stack.md

   [no way to specify a custom value](https://github.com/kubernetes/kubernetes/issues/33554) for the SkyDNS ``ndots`` param via an
   [option for KubeDNS](https://github.com/kubernetes/kubernetes/blob/master/cmd/kube-dns/app/options/options.go)
   add-on, while SkyDNS supports it though.
-Thus, DNS SRV records may not work as expected as they require the ``ndots:7``.

 * the ``searchdomains`` have a limitation of a 6 names and 256 chars length.
 Due to default ``svc, default.svc`` subdomains, the actual